Securities Dispute Arbitration

 During the past 30 years, I have informed FINRA, the Securities and Exchange Commission and the public of the systemic problems affecting securities arbitration and suggested remedial solutions.
 The process is supposed to achieve the same level of justice as in a court of law, but on the cheap.
 Justice on the cheap is not justice.
 It is only a façade of justice.
 It is the equivalent of juries without instructions.

-My recent experiences of how FINRA deals with complaints by arbitrators demonstrate the results its 30 years of neglect—ethically challenged arbitrators, less than competent Case Managers, management that glosses over improprieties, an Office of the Ombudsman that protects FINRA, and a stone-walling Board of Directors' Audit Committee.
+My recent experiences of how FINRA deals with complaints by arbitrators demonstrate the results of its 30 years of neglect — ethically challenged arbitrators, less than competent Case Managers, management that glosses over improprieties, an Office of the Ombudsman that protects FINRA, and a stone-walling Board of Directors' Audit Committee.